About DAC Collection Search

 The links above offer several ways to search, with tips for doing so.
 You also can start a broad search here by entering one or more words, then clicking on "Find":

 DAC Collection Search is in ongoing beta.
-At present it offers text-based catalog records for nearly the entire collection (see note below regarding recent acquisitions), along with 4,590 downloadable DAC Open Access Images representing most of the DAC's European prints from the 16th through 19th centuries.
-High-resolution, zoomable images of those 4,590 prints also are available for direct viewing here online.
+At present it offers text-based catalog records for nearly the entire collection (see note below regarding recent acquisitions), along with more than 5,060 downloadable DAC Open Access Images representing most of the DAC's European prints from the 16th through 19th centuries and American prints before ca. 1900.
+High-resolution, zoomable images of those prints also are available for direct viewing here online.

-Most of the images of Dutch, German, and British prints were made in 2015 and 2016 during the first two of three summers of grant-funded digital photography of DAC collection objects.
+Most of the images of Dutch, German, British, and American prints were made in 2015–2017 during three summers of grant-funded digital photography of DAC collection objects.
 This digitization project was made possible in part by the Institute of Museum and Library Services via IMLS Museums for America grant number MA-30-14-0334-14.
-More images from this project will appear here as they become available.

 Development of DAC Collection Search is ongoing.
 Updates which require it to be offline generally are made between 5:00 and 7:00 PM Eastern time, when it may be unavailable.
 Alongside that iterative development, object information is periodically updated from the DAC's collection management system.
 Our long-term aim is to provide descriptions and images of all works in the collection.